rcos/rcos-handbook/docs/grading/status_updates.md

 Each student maintains their respective status updates in GitHub repository forked from [rcos/rcos-status-updates](https://github.com/rcos/rcos-status-updates).
 Please consult the `rcos/rcos-status-updates` repository for information on how to get started.

 ## Requirements

-- Write one status update every other week
+Each week at the beginning of small group meeting write a few sentences that detail what you've worked on during the past week, what you want to work on this coming week, and what (if anything) is blocking your ongoing progress.

-- Status Update should include links to any work
+Please include links to any of the following:
   - GitHub Issues
   - GitHub Pull-Requests
   - Blog Posts (project or team)